rubocode/wfs/introduction/index.md

 > The astute observer may have realized that we are simply speaking of _RAM_
 > and _pointers_.
+> Metaphorically, this is just a folder structure and pathnames.

 A well-factored system is an organized breakdown of a resilient factoring of system functionality driven by two principles: